-8. Set up a portable PA system consisting of a small mixer, a "talent" microphone on a stand, a cassette deck or a CD deck, an amplifier, and two speakers.
+8. Set up a portable PA system consisting of a small mixer, a "talent" microphone on a stand, a PCC floor mic, a cassette deck or a CD deck, an amplifier, and two speakers.
 Speakers should be set up as mono or stereo, depending on capabilities of the amplifier supplied.
 Get sound from all sources.
 (5 points)

 9. Dub three different sound effects from CD (music AND sound effects library CDs) to a CD-R to create a three cue sequence.
 Prepare a sound cue sheet.
 (5 points)

 10. Dub three different sound effects from CD (music AND sound effects library CDs) to the hard drive of a computer using a Sound editing program (such as Audacity, Audition, or Pro Tools) to create a three cue sequence.
 Prepare a sound cue sheet (paper or electronic).
 You may use either Qlab or Quicktime as your anticipated playback program.
 (10 points)

 11. Set up a dynamic microphone, a PCC microphone, and a wireless microphone on the Fredric March Theatre sound system and get sound from each through the house cluster.
 (5 points)

 12. Create a five cue sequence utilizing at least three different sources.
 You may use the effects from the previous two projects as cues.
 At least one cue must be a layered cue utilizing more than one source.
 Prepare a sound cue sheet and play back on cue through the Fredric March Theatre house cluster.
 (15 points)

 |top of page||This page maintained by: Mick Alderson